 The outcome depends on the extent of this damage.

-If varnish gets in the eye, sores may develop in the cornea, the clear part of the eye.
+If varnish gets in the eye, ulcers may develop in the cornea, the clear part of the eye.
 This can cause blindness.